-INDEPENDENT SCHOOL DISTRICT NO. 508 ST. PETER, MINNESOTA SCHEDULE OF FINDINGS, RESPONSES AND

-QUESTIONED COSTS/CORRECTIVE ACTION PLANS - CONTINUED FOR THE YEAR ENDED JUNE 30, 2015 footnote disclosures as part of their regular audit services.
-Recent auditing standards require auditors to communicate this situation to the Board as an internal control deficiency.
+INDEPENDENT SCHOOL DISTRICT NO. 508 ST. PETER, MINNESOTA SCHEDULE OF FINDINGS, RESPONSES AND QUESTIONED COSTS - CONTINUED FOR THE YEAR ENDED JUNE 30, 2016 footnote disclosures as part of their regular audit services.
+Auditing standards require auditors to communicate this situation to the Board as an internal control deficiency.
 Ultimately, it is management's responsibility to provide for the preparation of your statements and footnotes, and the responsibility of the auditor to determine the fairness of presentation of those statements.
-However, based on recent auditing standards, it is our responsibility to inform you that this deficiency could result in a material misstatement to the financial statements that could have been prevented or detected by your management.
+However, based on auditing standards, it is our responsibility to inform you that this deficiency could result in a material misstatement to the financial statements that could have been prevented or detected by your management.
 Essentially, the auditors cannot be part of your internal control process.
 The District has adopted an internal control to review the financial statements prepared by the auditors.
-This control includes review of a draft copy of the financial statements by the business manager and superintendent, along with comparing UFARS guidelines and additional financial reports to the draft prepared by auditors.
-However, the District has not adopted a control over disclosures included in the annual financial report therefore, the potential exists that a material misstatement related to the disclosures in the annual financial statements could occur and not be prevented or detected by the
+This control includes review of a draft copy of the financial statements by the business manager and superintendent, along with comparing UFARS guidelines and additional financial reports to the draft prepared by controls.

-2015-001 Annual financial report preparation
+2016-001 Annual financial report preparation